 Protein Precipitation/ Peptide Purification

-Filtration plate has been developed to serve this purpose and there are multiple types available in the current market, each suits for a corresponding elute (from peptides to metabolites etc.).
-They have the exact layout/dimension as a standard 96-well plate which support a high-throughput (96 samples at a time) but low-volume (less than 1ml) extraction.
-These plates are easy to use as well – one can either apply a positive pressure (for example: Thermo’s SOLAµ™ SPE Plates) or a vacuum manifold (for example Phenomenex’s Impact™ Protein Precipitation Plates) to push eluents through the filter and the whole workflow looks almost identical to the ones using ordinary carbon cartridges.
+SPE filtration plates have been developed for low-volume extractions (less than 1ml) and have the exact layout/dimension as a standard 96-well plate which supports a high-throughput (96 samples at a time) but low-volume (less than 1ml) extraction.
+Using positive pressure or a vacuum manifold, these plates push eluents through the filter and the whole workflow looks almost identical to the ones using ordinary carbon cartridges.

-One of our clients from hospital core lab has been using Phenomenex’s Impact™ Protein Precipitation Plates for their metabolomics research and with the assistance of VERSA 1100 SPE, to automatically prepare patient samples for GC/MS analysis on a monthly basis.
-The VERSA 1100 SPE Workstation offers flexibility in sample throughput by accommodating 1, 3, and 6 mL cartridges, and 96-well SPE cartridge plate formats.
-With 15 deck positions and a variety of dedicated modules, including positive and negative pressure applicators, nitrogen dryer, and a shaker-heater, the system’s versatility can be extended to include sample extraction as well as derivatization and reconstitution for further analysis.
+One of our hospital core lab clients uses Phenomenex’s Impact™ Protein Precipitation Plates with the VERSA 1100 SPE Workstation for GC/MS analysis.
+The VERSA 1100 SPE accommodates 1ml, 3ml, 6ml cartridges, and 96-well SPE cartridge plate formats.
+With 15 deck positions and versatile modules—positive and negative pressure applicators, nitrogen dryer, and shaker-heater—this system automates extraction, derivatization, and reconstitution for faster, more reproducible results.

 Thermo’s SOLAµ™ SPE Plate